Information presented from the 2021 - 2022 Academic Catalog.

 The Foresman Lounge

-Located in the central hub of the department, it provides the Denison community with a space for a wide range of activities such as receptions, classes, and informal gatherings.
-This area has a kitchenette with a table and chairs for sharing lunch or a coffee with our faculty.
-It is also equipped with a wide range of technological devices with which to enrich our students’ learning experiences.
-This room has a 52-inch flat screen TV connected to a zone-free Blu-ray player and a document camera.
-The lounge has a ceiling-mounted laser projector that connects to a networked Mac computer, the Blu-ray player and document camera.
+Located in the central hub of the department, the lounge provides the Denison community with a space for a wide range of activities such as receptions, classes, and informal gatherings.
+This area has a kitchenette with a table and chairs for sharing lunch or a coffee with our faculty as well as mobile soft seating for easy reconfiguration of the space.
+It is also equipped with a wide range of technological devices to enrich our students’ learning experiences.
+This room has a 52-inch flat screen TV connected to a webcam, zone-free Blu-ray player and a document camera.
+The lounge also has a ceiling-mounted laser projector that connects to a networked Mac computer, the Blu-ray player and a VIA for wireless connection to the data projector.

 Although the Department of Modern Languages offers majors in French, German and Spanish, it also offers courses in other languages for the purpose of general education and support of other college programs.
 Courses in Portuguese are listed below.